 Use validation to guide users in filling out the text area according to your specified format.

-• By Character Length: Set up the minimum and maximum character length of text submissions.
+- By Character Length: Set up the minimum and maximum character limit of Elementor form text submissions.

 Add Custom Validation to First Name & Last Name Fields